mickelson/attract/Layouts.md

 Member Functions:

-   * `set_custom_controls( caption_text, options_listbox )` - set custom
+   * `set_custom_controls( caption_text, options_listbox )`
+   * `set_custom_controls( caption_text )`
-     controls for display overlay menus such as the exit dialog, displays menu, etc.  The `caption_text` parameter is the FeText object that the overlay caption should be displayed in (i.e. "Exit Attract-Mode?").
-The `options_listbox` parameter is the FeListBox object that the overlay options should be listed in for user selection.
+   * `set_custom_controls()` - tells the frontend that the layout will provide custom controls for displaying overlay menus such as the exit dialog, displays menu, etc.  The `caption_text` parameter is the FeText object that the frontend end should use to display the overlay caption (i.e.
+     "Exit Attract-Mode?").
+The `options_listbox` parameter is the FeListBox object that the frontend should use to display the overlay options.
-   * `clear_custom_controls()` - clear any custom controls set previously with `set_custom_controls()`.
+   * `clear_custom_controls()` - tell the frontend that the layout will NOT do any custom control handling for overlay menus.
 This will result in the frontend using its built-in default menus instead for overlays.
    * `list_dialog( options, title, default_sel, cancel_sel )`
    * `list_dialog( options, title, default_sel )`
    * `list_dialog( options, title )`